 Taking a more strategic approach to telematics gives birth to an external focus on initiatives such as customer experience and competitive differentiation.
 Businesses start thinking of strategic initiatives first, then looking to see how telematics data can help drive success in these areas.
-Companies in the third level of telematics are strategically aligned in connecting the data telematics provides to their strategic goals.
+Companies in the third level of telematics are strategically aligned with connecting the data telematics provides to their strategic goals.
 Examples of this are seen when service companies want to decrease their wait time windows for customers in order to improve the customer experience.
 This leads to utilizing telematics data to spot inefficiencies they can improve in getting to customer sites faster, thus reducing window times and providing a better customer experience.

 Connecting the Data Dots